apacheignite/documentation/web-console/configure.md

   "title": "Model"
 }
 [/block]
-To speed the creation of your configuration files, the Ignite Web Console allows you to connect to the database and import schemas, configure indexed types, and automatically generate all the required XML OR-mapping configuration and Java domain model POJOs that you can easily download and copy into your project.
+To speed the creation of your configuration files, the Ignite Web Console allows you to connect to the database and import schemas, configure indexed types, and automatically generate all the required XML OR-mapping configuration and Java domain model POJOs.
 Ignite can integrate with any RDBMS that supports JDBC driver - Oracle, PostgreSQL, Microsoft SQL Server, and MySQL.
 [block:image]
 {
   "images": [